Diplomacy and commerce during the Ming treasure voyages

 The commodities that the ships carried included three major categories: gifts to be bestowed on rulers, items for exchange of goods or payment of goods with fixed prices at low rates (e.g. gold, silver, copper coins, and paper money), and items in which China had the monopoly (e.g. musks, ceramics, and silks).
 However, the Ming trade enterprise also saw significant changes and developments in which the Chinese themselves began trading and supplying the commodities that were non-Chinese in origin and earlier entirely in the hands of the Indians, Arabs, and other foreigners.
 For instance, they shipped Southeast Asian sandalwood and Indian pepper to Aden and Dhofar, Indian putchuk and pepper to Hormuz, sandalwood and rice to Mogadishu, and iron cauldrons and pans to Mecca.
 This highlighted the commercial character of the voyages, in which the Chinese further expanded upon the already large profits from their trade.

 The impact of the Ming expeditions on commerce was on multiple levels: it established imperial control over local private commercial networks, expanded tributary relations and thereby brought commerce under state supervision, established court-supervised transactions at foreign ports and thereby generate substantial revenue for both parties, and increased production and circulation of commodities across the region.

-Imperial proclamations were issued to the foreign kings, which meant that they could either submit and be bestowed with rewards or refuse and be pacified under the threat of an overwhelming military force.
+Imperial proclamations were issued to the foreign rulers, which meant that they could either submit and be bestowed with rewards or refuse and be pacified under the threat of an overwhelming military force.
 Foreign kings had to reaffirm their recognition of the Chinese emperor's superior status by presenting tribute.
 Many countries were enrolled as tributaries.
 The treasure fleet conducted the transport of the many foreign envoys to China and back, but some envoys traveled independently.
 Those rulers who submitted received political protection and material rewards.